-To pan the cockpit view, right-click with the mouse-button within the Flight-Gear window until the cursor becomes a double-headed arrow.
-Moving the mouse now pans the view.
-Once you can see the mixture lever clearly, right-click again to change the mouse back to the normal arrow.
+To pan the cockpit view, hold down the right mouse button Moving the mouse now pans the view.
+Once you can see the mixture lever clearly, release the right mouse button.

 Figure 9.14: Fuel Flow and EGT guages

 Pull the mixture lever out slowly (use Ctrl-C to see the hot spots), leaning the mixture.
 As you do so, you'll see various engine instruments (on the left of the panel) change.
 Fuel flow will go down (we're burning less fuel), EGT (Exhaust Gas Temperature) will go up (we're getting closer to a 'perfect mixture') and RPM will increase (we're producing more power).
 Pull the mixture lever out until you see the EGT go off the scale, then push it in a bit.
 We're now running slightly rich of peak.
 While at 3,500ft we don't need to lean much, at higher altitudes leaning the engine is critical for performance.